shamesjen/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the telegramHandle book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### 7. Remove a tag : `Remove Tag`

-Deletes the specified person from the address book.
+Deletes the specified person from the telegramHandle book.

 Format: `Remove Tag INDEX [t/TAG]…`